xcart/xcart-docs/_pages/kb_en/modules/messages/using_the_messages_addon_for_order_related_messaging_with_customers.md

   ![search.png]({{site.baseurl}}/attachments/ref_09pfmGGi/search.png)

 ## Opening/closing a dispute
 In the most typical case, when a customer is not happy with the items they have purchased or with the service that has been provided to them, it is the customer who will open a dispute.
-It is possible, however, to open a dispute on an order from the Admin area.
+It is also possible, however, to open a dispute on an order from the Admin area.

 To open a dispute: